Salahudin-cloud/Salahudin-cloud/README.md

 ![](https://komarev.com/ghpvc/?username=Salahudin-cloud&color=orange&style=for-the-badge)
 ### Hi there 👋, My Name is Salahudin
-I'm a Beginner Programmer interested in Android Development and Web Development
+I'm a Beginner Programmer who like  Android Development and Web Development
 <br>

 What i use :